lex-node/governance/constitution/constitution.md

 ## 9. Initialization

 9.1.
-No decision by the Council shall be legitimate until the founding Voters of the Council have unanimously approved this Constitution.
+No decision by the Council shall be legitimate until the founding Council Members of the Council have unanimously approved this Constitution.

 9.2.
 The following bootstrap measures will be in place until a Majority vote overrules them:
   * The Council shall use the Ethereum Rinkeby testnet;
   * All instances of Conviction Voting in the Constitution will be replaced by Majority Approval voting;
-  * In all instances where Voters enforce this Constitution using Aragon Agreements, PNI will instead take on the responsibility using Aragon Approvals;
+  * In all instances where Council Members enforce this Constitution using Aragon Agreements, PNI will instead take on the responsibility using Aragon Approvals;
-  * To reduce the friction of onboarding the first Voters, the Maturation Period for Governance Stakes will not be required.
+  * To reduce the friction of onboarding the first Council Members, the Maturation Period for Governance Stakes will not be required.

 9.3.
 The Council’s signaling of pricing preferences (6.8) will not begin until Aragon’s Conviction Voting apps are available for operation and the rate of growth of the Block Reward has been negative for a continuous period of 7 days.
 Until this happens, the Foundation has unbounded discretion in 6.9.